glasnt/talks/2017_08_PyConAU/slides.md

  <span class='foot'>[Flickr](https://www.flickr.com/photos/oreillyconf/34151250760/in/album-72157681448852001/)</span>

-Note: This isn't a token talk about 'woman can't handle emotions, news at 11'
+Note:
+TODO "woman has emotions, News at 11"

 I'm now an accomplished speaker and member of this community